PaddlePaddle/Serving/doc/PIPELINE_SERVING.md

 The parameter of **preprocess** is the data `input_dicts` in the previous Channel.
 This variable (as a **sample**) is a dictionary with the name of the previous OP as key and the output of the corresponding OP as value.

 The parameter of **process** is the input variable `fetch_dict_list` (a list of the return value of the preprocess function) of the Paddle Serving Client prediction interface.
-This variable (as a **batch**) is a list of dictionaries with feed_name as the key and the data in the ndarray format as the value.
+This variable (as a **batch**) is a list of dictionaries with feed_name as the key and the data in the ndarray format as the value. `typical_logid` is used as the logid that penetrates to PaddleServingService.

 The parameters of **postprocess** are `input_dicts` and `fetch_dict`. `input_dicts` is consistent with the parameter of preprocess, and `fetch_dict` (as a **sample**) is a sample of the return batch of the process function (if process is not executed, this value is the return value of preprocess).